mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.md

             ```
         1. access client: `http://127.0.0.1:8080/`
             * don't use localhost
-        1. authorize and you should see i
+        1. authorize and you should see it

 ## basics
 * authentication